brucenorton/journaldebord2021/cours_01.md

 I chose MGAA, not to be confused with MAGA, because I love movement.

 Plus I love creating stuff.
+Come check some stuff out at [Micromedia](https://micromedia.vanier.college/)